josephtey/AmplifyWorkshop/README.md

-# Build a Fullstack + Serverless Web Application using AWS Amplify
+# Build a Fullstack + Serverless Web App using AWS Amplify

 Welcome!
 This is a beginner workshop targetted at University students (studying IT / Computer Science) who are new to Amazon Web Services.
 The main question we seek to answer by the end of this workshop is: